Addie C. Strong Engle

 Addie C. Strong Engle (née, Strong; after first marriage, Bario; after second marriage, Engle; pen name, Addie C. S. Engle; August 11, 1845 – June 27, 1926) was an American author and publisher.
-She was one of the oldest Past Grand Matrons, Order of the Eastern Star, of Connecticut.
-She died in 1926.
+She published many stories and poems.
+Following an injury, she wrote a serialized romance.
+Engle was one of the oldest Past Grand Matrons, Order of the Eastern Star, of Connecticut.

 Early life and education

 Adelaide ("Addie") Clarissa Strong was born in Manchester, Connecticut, August 11, 1845.
 Her ather was Ethan Eli Strong (1816-1896).
 She traces her ancestry back to 1630, when John Strong came to the United States from Taunton, England.
 Her girlhood years were spent in the town of South Manchester, Connecticut and her later life, until 1882 in Meriden, Connecticut.
 As a child, she found writing as a recreation.
 Her talent for literary composition was inherited from her mother, Mary Benton Keeney (1815-1909), whose ancestors were among the earlier settlers of South Manchester.
 When a girl of sixteen, she sent an article upon one of the terrible war years then just ended to Zion's Herald, of Boston, in which it was printed as a leader, and she was engaged by its publisher to write a series of sketches for children.